 The distribution of backyard bird flocks in the United States is currently unknown.
-Statistical modeling can be used to estimate the likely locations and densities of backyard flocks in a given geographic area using socioeconomic and demographic variables that historically have been shown to be related to bird ownership.
-This approach was used to develop neighborhood-level spatial data to facilitate the creation of risk maps to identify and prioritize areas for surveillance during the 2002-2003 outbreak of vND in the United States (Freier et al., 2004, Freier et al., 2007).
-Building on that historical work, we aimed to identify areas with increased probability of backyard poultry ownership to inform surveillance response efforts for the current outbreak.
+However, statistical modeling can be used to estimate the likely locations and densities of backyard flocks in a given geographic area using socio-economic and demographic variables that have been shown historically to be related to bird ownership.
+This approach was used to develop neighborhood-level risk maps to identify and prioritize areas for surveillance during the 2002-2003 outbreak of vND in the United States (Freier et al., 2004, Freier et al., 2007).
+Building on that historical work, statistical models were developed that identified areas with increased probability of backyard poultry ownership to inform surveillance and response efforts.
+The objectives of this analysis were two-fold, first to identify socio-economic and demographic risk factors associated with poultry ownership.
+Second, to use these relationships to predict the number of backyard poultry flocks at the neighborhood-level.